wp-plugins/spider-contacts/readme.txt

 Ukrainian (uk_UA)
 Vietnamese (vi)

+== Spider WordPress Contacts ==
+= Step by step guide for the Installing the WordPress Contacts = 1.1 Minimum requirements for installing Spider Contacts

+*	Wordpress 3.0+
+*	PHP 5.x
+*	MySQL 5.x

+1.2 Perform a new installation for the Spider Contacts

+1. Log in to the administrator panel for installing the Spider Contacts
+2. Go to Plugins Add > New > Upload.
+3. Click “Choose file” (“Browse”) and select the Spider Contacts zip file.
+4. Click “Install Now” button.
+5. If the installation of the contacts succeeded you will see the message in the picture.
+If any problem occurs during the installation of the contacts, please contact us info@web-dorado.com.
+6. Click “Activate Plugin” button for activating Spider Contacts plugin.

 == Screenshots ==
 1. WordPress Contacts  - Send a message
 2. WordPress Contacts  - Contacts
 3. WordPress Contacts  - Global options
 4. WordPress Contacts  - Message options
 5. WordPress Contacts  - Styles and colors